rails/rails/guides/source/testing.md

 end
 ```

-In this test, +@expected+ is an instance of +TMail::Mail+ that you can use in your tests.
-It is defined in +ActionMailer::TestCase+.
-The test above uses +@expected+ to construct an email, which it then asserts with email created by the custom mailer.
-The +invite+ fixture is the body of the email and is used as the sample content to assert against.
-The helper +read_fixture+ is used to read in the content from this file.
+In this test, `@expected` is an instance of `TMail::Mail` that you can use in your tests.
+It is defined in `ActionMailer::TestCase`.
+The test above uses `@expected` to construct an email, which it then asserts with email created by the custom mailer.
+The `invite` fixture is the body of the email and is used as the sample content to assert against.
+The helper `read_fixture` is used to read in the content from this file.

-Here's the content of the +invite+ fixture:
+Here's the content of the `invite` fixture:

 ```
 Hi friend@example.com,